AblionGE/MPI-Ant-Colony-Optimization-Algorithm/doc/report/introduction.md

   \infty & \infty & \infty & 3 & 1 & 0 \\
 \end{array} \right)
 $$
-    \caption{The matrix representing figure \ref{map}.}
+    \caption{\it The matrix representing figure \ref{map}.}
     \label{matrix}
-\endminipage
+  \end{subfigure}
+  \caption{\it Representation of a map in a computer.}
 \end{figure}

 Each ant will simply be represented by finding a path on the map from different starting points.
-To find a path, the solution is to select a path from the current city (select an element in a column) being careful to not select an already visited city and selecting a city following the formula in section \ref{proba}.
+To find a path, the solution is to select a path from the current city (select an element in a column) being careful to not select an already visited city and selecting a city following the formula in section \ref{formula}.

 We can note that the pheromon values need to be stored in a matrix, too.
 This matrix will have the same construction as the one in figure \ref{matrix}.